Eeeeeeeww! Disgusting Sandwiches!

 When we investigated Japanese life in a bit more detail, we found out that they love all things kawaii (cute).
 In fact, they even make the lunch in their Bento lunchboxes look super cute.
 We decorated some kawaii cookies as cute bunnies, kittens and bears.
 See our yummy kawaii skills below!

 We had a great day learning more about a very different country.
 We are looking forward to the rest of our Big Question lessons this term.
 It is a shame we cannot go on a school trip to Japan!
-A BIG thank you to Miss Curwen and the lovely Year 8's from David Nieper who helped with some of our activities - we would still be folding lotus flowers now without your guidance!
+Sayonara!

 Texture Painting

 Today we went over to Forest School for our art lesson and hunted for different textures.
 We discussed what 'texture' means and brainstormed different vocabulary.
-Our eagle eyed meerkats found lots of great examples and some pupils took texture rubbings too.
-We will use the textures we found in class tomorrow when we mix colours and use different tools to recreate them.
+Our eagle eyed meerkats found lots of great texture examples.
+We even had time to play 'pooh sticks' and enjoy a yummy hot chocolate!.
+We will use the textures we found in class later this week when we mix colours and use different tools to recreate them.
 Thank you to Miss Thompson for joining us for a spot of forest art!

 Our D & T project this half-term was to sew and make a pouch.
 We designed and made Christmas stockings.
-We showed some super sewing skills and decorated our stockings with felt shapes cut from templates and Christmas fabric cuttings.
-We ran out time to complete our plan by adding a button, bell and hanging ribbon but these are inside so we can complete the project at home, if we wish.
+We showed some super sewing skills and decorated our stockings with cut felt shapes and Christmas fabric cuttings.
 Our projects look amazing and are a wonderful Christmassy decoration.
 We hope Santa puts a present inside!

 Continents Mobiles